 The white throat may continue as a streak running down the middle of the breast even when the birds are not displaying, which in particularly pale individuals can widen at the belly into a large white area.
 South American horned owls typically have a smaller white throat patch, often unseen unless actively displaying, and rarely display the white area on the chest. [credits: Wikipedia]

 The ring-tailed lemur (Lemur catta) is a large strepsirrhine primate and the most recognized lemur due to its long, black and white ringed tail.
 It belongs to Lemuridae, one of five lemur families, and is the only member of the Lemur genus.
 Like all lemurs it is endemic to the island of Madagascar.
 Known locally in Malagasy as maky, or hira, it inhabits gallery forests to spiny scrub in the southern regions of the island.
 It is omnivorous and the most terrestrial of extant lemurs. [credits: Wikipedia]

 During your day at Hoo Farm you will be accompanied around the farm by an experienced member of our staff who will make sure you get the most out of your Hoo Farm visit.
 They will endeavour to make sure your tour is both informative and fun.

-As well as being guided around the farm, you will have a chance to help with the cleaning of the small animals, meet Oscar our European Eagle Owl, Blossom the Skunk and our hand reared Meerkats.
+As well as being guided around the farm, you will have a chance to help with the cleaning of the small animals, meet Oscar our European Eagle Owl, Bear the Raccoon and our hand reared Meerkats.
 We will also get you fully involved in any demonstrations that may be happening during your day.
 The price includes an extra adult admission to Hoo Farm as well as lunch.